Vince-Diversity/extract-large-json/readme.txt

 > python3 extract_good_data.py 5000
 (May take 25 minutes to run.)

-The script takes twice the minimum amount of time necessary to extract all s-tagged map info into a new file.
+The script takes twice the time necessary to extract all s-tagged map info into a new file.